subhaskghosh/db_profiler/README.md

 - Install mongodb
 - modify .env
 - npm run
-- execute python ./pandas_profiling/controller/console.py postgresql+psycopg2://postgres:password@host:port/db schema table mongodb://host:27017/ --infer_dtypes
+- execute python ./pandas_profiling/controller/console.py postgresql+psycopg2://postgres:password@host:port/db schema table mongodb://host:27017/ --config_file
+./pandas_profiling/config_default.yaml --infer_dtypes
 - Will create profile

 Note: Use --infer_dtypes on tables where datatypes are all text and you would like to infer them.